 Something changed in me that day – it woke up that childlike wonder from that little girl that used to love horses so much.
-I went home and began researching horseback riding in my area, but couldn’t find anything I was ready to commit to.
-Instead, I found a random horse photo on Google, and sketched it.
+I found a random horse photo on Google, and sketched it.
 I wasn’t even really practicing art at the time but had some old drawing pencils and sketchbook that got the job done.

 Not much longer after that encounter, I was on a girls hiking trip in Colorado and finally got my riding fix!
 A few of us reserved a two-hour horseback ride through the foothills and aspens and an amazing place called Rusty Spur Ranch.
 We didn’t have to ride nose to tail and were able to spread out, which was so much more relaxing.